nsrau/azure-docs.it-it/articles/search/search-api-2015-02-28-Preview.md

     {
       "@odata.count": # (if $count=true was provided in the query),
-      "@search.facets": { (if faceting was specified in the query) "facet_field": [
+      "@search.coverage": # (if minimumCoverage was provided in the query), "@search.facets": { (if faceting was specified in the query) "facet_field": [
           {